vLeeH/vLeeH/README.md

-# Hey there, I'm vLeeH 👋
+# Hey there, I'm Vitor Lee 👋
 I'm 14 years old programmer, working primarily with _Python_.

 Check out some of my projects below and be sure to hit me up on Discord.